Effective Number of Constituents

 Core Formula

-The Effective Number of Bets is the reciprocal of the Herfindahl-Hirschman Index of portfolio weights:
+The implemented metric is the reciprocal of the Herfindahl-Hirschman Index of portfolio weights:

-where is the weight of asset in the portfolio and is the total number of positions.
-The denominator is the HHI, which ranges from (equal weights) to 1 (single position).
+where is the weight of asset and is the number of holdings.
+The denominator is the HHI, which ranges from under equal weights to 1 for a single-position portfolio.

 Diversification Ratio

-The effective number of bets can be expressed as a fraction of the total number of positions to obtain a diversification ratio:
+The effective number of constituents can be scaled by the actual holding count to obtain a simple diversification ratio:

 Properties

 - Range: .
-The minimum of 1 occurs when a single asset has all the weight.
-The maximum of occurs when all assets are equally weighted.
+The minimum occurs when one asset carries all the weight; the maximum occurs under equal weights.

-- Equal weights: When for all , then , so .
+- Equal weights: If for all , then .

-- Monotonicity: Transferring weight from a larger position to a smaller position always increases .
+- Monotonicity: Shifting weight from a larger position to a smaller one increases .

 Worked Example: Equal Weights